-[UNIX filename, context: NAMD configuration file ]
+[UNIX filename, context: NAMD configuration file]

 Keyword used to specify the input state file's name (3.6).
+The file name is required to end in ".colvars.state": if it doesn't, Colvars will strip any further suffix following this string.
 If the input file is meant to be loaded within a Tcl script section, the cv load command may be used instead.

-3.3 Using the scripting interface to control the Colvars module cv <method> arg1 arg2 ...
+3.3 Using the scripting interface to control the Colvars module where < method > is the name of a specific procedure and arg1, arg2, ... are its required and/or optional arguments.